sophiebatten123/Hangman/README.md

 # Credits

 - Code Institute for supplying the deployment terminal.
+- [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game)) was referenced within the README file to give users greater instructions on how to play Hangman
 - The Hangman game was inspired by a YouTube tutorial and the structure of this and initial ideas were used to create my site: [How to build HANGMAN with Python](https://www.youtube.com/watch?v=m4nEnsavl6w)
 - Help and support was provided by the Code Institute Tutors on some of the logic functions within my site.